johnsonandjohnson/vxnaid/readme.md

 ### Vxnaid™
 Vxnaid™ is a digital platform developed by Johnson & Johnson Global Public Health and partners.
 The platform supports correct vaccine administration & efficient vaccination campaigns.

-More information and a manual can be found in the wiki.
+More information and a manual can be found in the [Wiki](https://github.com/johnsonandjohnson/vxnaid/wiki).